California’s Prop 213, What is it?

 Just because you were not insured, does not mean that you do not have the right to get compensated after being injured in an accident that was caused by someone else’s negligence.
 Even if in your case, Prop 213 applies.
 You do have a right for your lost wages, medical bills, damages to any property, lost wages, or any other economic losses that you may have suffered due to another person’s negligence.
 If you need superior representation for your case or legal guidance in California, you need to contact Arash Law and schedule a free consultation with us.

+Our A+ rated lawyers serve car accident victims throughout all of California including but not limited to Los Angeles, Riverside, San Diego, Sherman Oaks, San Jose, Sacramento or wherever you’re located within the golden state.
 We have 30+ years of experience and knowledge to fight for our clients.
 Take a look at our Success Record!